mswgen/oc-updater/README.md

 ### Auto app update support

 Auto update is supported.
 When there's a new version of the app, the app will automatically download it in the background.
 Then, it will notify you about that.
 Update will be automatically applied when you close the app.

+It may take some time to install the update.
+If you open the app and the update is not applied, wait for the notification, close the app, wait about 1 minute, and open the app again.

 ### When updating from 0.6.5 to 0.6.6, I get a warning